data protection

 Purpose of processing via cookies

 The purpose ultimately depends on the cookie in question.
-You can find more details below or from the manufacturer of the software that sets the cookie.
+You can find more details below or contact the manufacturer of the software that sets the cookie.

-Cookies are little helpers for many different tasks.
-Unfortunately, it is not possible to generalize which data is stored in cookies, but we will inform you about the data processed or stored in the following data protection declaration.
+Cookies are small helpers for a variety of tasks.
+Unfortunately, it's not possible to generalize what data is stored in cookies, but we will inform you about the data processed and stored in the following privacy policy.

-The storage period depends on the respective cookie and is specified below.
-Some cookies are deleted after less than an hour, others can remain stored on a computer for several years.
+The storage period depends on the respective cookie and is further specified below.
+Some cookies are deleted after less than an hour, while others can remain stored on a computer for several years.

-You also have influence over the storage period.
-You can delete all cookies manually at any time via your browser (see also “Right of objection” below).
-Furthermore, cookies based on consent will be deleted at the latest after you revoke your consent, whereby the legality of storage remains unaffected until then.
+You also have control over the storage period.
+You can manually delete all cookies via your browser at any time (see also "Right of Objection" below).
+Furthermore, cookies based on consent will be deleted at the latest after you revoke your consent, although the legality of their storage remains unaffected until then.

 Right of objection – how can I delete cookies?

 You decide how and whether you want to use cookies.
-Regardless of which service or website the cookies come from, you always have the option of deleting, deactivating or only partially allowing cookies.
+Regardless of the service or website from which the cookies originate, you always have the option to delete, deactivate, or only partially accept cookies.
 For example, you can block third-party cookies but allow all other cookies.

 If you want to find out which cookies have been stored in your browser, if you want to change or delete cookie settings, you can find this in your browser settings: